IjzerenHein/firestorter/docs/guides/Installation.md

     yarn add firestorter mobx mobx-react

-Or when still using MobX 5 or 4, install the v2 version:

-	yarn add firestorter@2

 ## Usage on the web

 To use Firestorter on the web, also install the [Firebase JavaScript SDK](https://www.npmjs.com/package/firebase):